connercapdau/marketing-campaign/README.md

 • A .csv file containing the predictions of the test data.
 You can add the target column (‘responded’) to the test data or simply provide it alone with the ‘id’ column.

-• Briefly answer the following questions:
+• Briefly answer the following questions (answers found in marketing_answers.txt):

 - Describe your model and why did you choose this model over other types of models?